This pathway shows you how to apply for a Skills Assessment outcome so that you can register and work as a pharmacist in Australia.

 • include details for the full degree (not a provisional or temporary certificate/letter)

-• include the issuing date.
+• include the issuing date

 If you completed your degree in another country but are now registered in either Canada, Ireland, the UK or the USA you will still need to include scans of your degree certificate/s.